Vol. III - Appendix E

 In 1911, the family was still at Adelaide Road, Hastings.
 James, now 63 is still a farm labourer.
 The only child remaining at home is Frederick, an 18 year old errand boy.

-Nothing else is known about James and Harriett's daughter Emily Barton, after 1901.
+Nothing else is known about James and Harriett's daughter Emily Barton, after 1901, when aged 24 she was living with her parents at Adelaide Road.

 William Barton enlists again on 4 February 1915 for the duration of hostilities.
 The document below provides detail of his service.

-in 1901 James and Harriett's son George Barton is living with his parents and is described as a "soldier".
+In 1901 James and Harriett's son George Barton is living with his parents and is described as a "soldier".
 He had enlisted in the "Imperial yeomanry" on 24 February 1900.
-He was a 21 year old gardener.
+He was a 21-year-old gardener.
 He enlisted for a year "unless the war in South Africa lasts longer".
-He appears to have survived and may have died in in 1963 in Eastbourne.
+He was sent to South Africa on 28 March 1900, returning on 24 June 1901.
+He was discharged on 1 July 1901.
+It's not clear where George was in 1911 or 1921.
+He survived and may have died in in 1963 in Eastbourne.

 In 1901 James and Harriett's son Charles Barton, although only aged 14 was already "gardener and domestic".
 He is believed to have married Beatrice Maude Beeney in 1909.
 In 1911 they were living at 46 Silverlands Road, St Leonards and Charles was a domestic gardener.
 Their eldest two daughters had been born.
 A son followed before the family emigrated to Canada leaving on the "Aurosia" from Southampton on 29 May 1913 headed for Canterbury, Canada.
 The arrival papers (on 9 June 1913) show that Charles had been a domestic gardener but was to be a farmer.
 The register is noted "British bonus allowed".
 This was an amount paid to steamship booking agents to encourage agents to recruit settlers.
 Charles and Beatrice had eight children: